 The Otto Lab

-Understanding human decision-making using cognitive psychology, computational models, and neuroscience
+Understanding human decision-making using cognitive psychology, computational models, and psychophysiological techniques.

 Home | People | Papers | Media | Contact

 Why do we sometimes rely on slow, deliberative, and effortful choices, while at other times we rely on fast, habitual, and reflexive choice?
 Why don't we always marshal all of our resources to make the best possible decision?
-Our research investigates why we sometimes rely on slow and effortful choices, while at other times we rely on fast and reflexive choice.
+Our research investigates when and why rely on cognitively effortful behaviour.

-To answer these questions, we use a combination of computational, behavioral, and psychophysiological, and neuroimaging techniques.
+To answer these questions, we use a combination of computational, behavioral, and psychophysiological techniques.

 Department of Psychology